-b) The procedures for providing information on and referring families and child care providers to the Early and Periodic Screening, Diagnosis, and Treatment program under the Medicaid program - carried out under Title XIX of the Social Security Act (42 U.S.C.
-1396 et seq.) - and developmental screening services available under Section 619 and Part C of the Individuals with Disabilities Education Act (20 U.S.C.
+b.
+The procedures for providing information on and referring families and child care providers to the Early and Periodic Screening, Diagnosis, and Treatment program under the Medicaid program-carried out under Title XIX of the Social Security Act (42 U.S.C.
+1396 et seq.)-and developmental screening services available under Part B, Section 619 and Part C of the Individuals with Disabilities Education Act (20 U.S.C.
 1419, 1431 et seq.).

 Screening results are shared with parents along with activities to support their child's development by R&R staff for FFN BRIGANCE screens and ASQ3 and ASQ:SE2 screens completed on paper or through the portal.
-If a child does not meet screening cut offs and the screening identifies red flags, the family is referred to Nevada Early Intervention Services (Part C) for children ages birth through age 2 and the school district's child find office for children ages 3 and up.

-c) How the Lead Agency gives information on developmental screenings to parents receiving a subsidy as part of the intake process.
+If a child does not meet screening cut offs and the screening identifies red flags, the family is referred to Nevada Early Intervention Services c.
+How the Lead Agency gives information on developmental screenings to parents receiving a subsidy as part of the intake process.
 Include the information provided, ways it is provided, and any partners in this work.